alexa-games/litexa/docs/book/deployment.md

       awsProfile: "prototyping",
       dynamoDbConfiguration: {
         timeToLive: {
-          AttributeName: "timeToLive", // needs to match the attribute name specified when enabling TTL
+          AttributeName: "ttl", // needs to match the attribute name specified when enabling TTL
           secondsToLive: 2592000 // specified in seconds (would wipe data if not updated in 30 days) }
       }